End-to-end SDK generation and publishing with Jenkins Pipelines

 -

-Use the admin password from Step 5.1 to unlock Jenkins.
+Use the admin password from the previous step to unlock Jenkins.
 For future logins, you'll also need to use the admin user with the admin password.

 -

 Select the Install suggested plugins option.
-These are the essential plugins to ensure Jenkins will run correctly.
+These are the essential plugins you must select:

 -